Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 h = 2.28 × m^0.923

-where m is the uncalibrated estimate and h the corrected human-hours figure.
-A simplified form uses a single multiplicative constant of 2.08 with negligible impact on metrics.
-Calibration used 258 sessions from 126 users across enterprise customers; held-out r_log = 0.74 on 233 sessions; F(1,231) = 279.9, p < 10⁻⁵ (Cognition, 2026-06-04).
+where m is the uncalibrated estimate and h the corrected human-hours figure (a simplified 2.08× constant performs comparably).
+Calibration: 258 sessions, 126 users; held-out r_log = 0.74 on 233 sessions; F(1,231) = 279.9, p < 10⁻⁵ (Cognition, 2026-06-04).

-The denominator is urgent right now.
+The denominator is urgent now.
 Agentic workloads carry 58.9% of token volume on Vercel's AI Gateway, up from 31.6% six months earlier — tool-using requests are ~2.6× more token-heavy than the rest (Vercel AI Gateway production index, 2026-05-12).
 Uber capped employees at $1,500/month per agentic coding tool after burning the annual AI budget in four months (TechCrunch, 2026-06-02).
 Token spend has a denominator; agent output, until now, did not.

 The metric estimates counterfactual human time.
 Every failure mode below traces back to that one property.